 EU-China Blue Partnership for the Ocean

 Following high-level conferences and forums during the EU-China Blue Year 2017, the EU and China signed a Blue Partnership for the Ocean on the 16th of July 2018, which marked the beginning of a new phase of strategic EU-China ocean relations.
-This Partnership sets out a comprehensive and holistic framework for our cooperation in the domain of the oceans.
-The shared objective of the Partnership is to ensure effective ocean governance for the conservation and sustainable use of the oceans and their resources.
-Key aims include sustainable fisheries, a thriving maritime economy and healthy oceans and the resources they contain.
+This Partnership set out a comprehensive and holistic framework for our cooperation in the domain of the oceans.
+The shared objective of the Partnership was to ensure effective ocean governance for the conservation and sustainable use of the oceans and their resources.
+Key aims included sustainable fisheries, a thriving maritime economy, and healthy oceans and the resources they contain.

 EMODnet Partnership for China and Europe (EMOD-PACE)